EU three: E3

-During the period following the accession of the United Kingdom to the European Communities in 1973 and prior to Brexit in 2020, the terms EU3 or E3 were comonly used to describe the three largest economies of the European Union: France, Germany, and the United Kingdom.
-In a modern context, the term "E3" is commonly used to describe the same countries, the three largest economies in western Europe, in a non-European Union context.
-The three countries often meet in the E3 format, especially on topics, such as the Iranian nuclear program and the most active European supporters of Ukraine following the 2022 Russian invasion of Ukraine.
+During the period following the accession of the United Kingdom to the European Communities in 1973 and prior to Brexit in 2020, the terms EU3 or E3 were commonly used to describe the three largest economies of the European Union: France, Germany, and the United Kingdom.
+Since Brexit, the term "E3" is commonly used to describe the same countries, the three largest economies in western Europe, in a non-European Union context.
+The three countries often co-operate in the E3 format, especially on topics like the Iranian nuclear program, and have issued joint statements in relation to the 2026 Israeli–United States strikes on Iran.
+They remain the most active European supporters of Ukraine following the 2022 Russian invasion of Ukraine.